makersacademy/chitter-challenge/README.md

 rails test
 ```

-If the test suite passes, you'll be ready to run the app in a local server:
+If the test suite passes, run the app in a local server:

 ```sh
 rails server